peteroupc/peteroupc.github.io/colorgen.md

     - [XYZ](#CIE_XYZ), [CIELAB](#CIELAB), and [CIELUV](#CIELUV) color spaces are based on human color perception.
     - [CMYK](#CMYK_and_Other_Ink_Mixture_Color_Models) color spaces are especially used to describe proportions of four specific kinds of ink.
     - [Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>](#Y_prime_C_B_C_R) color spaces are especially used in video encoding.
-* **As a _spectral curve_**, which gives the behavior of light across the spectrum (see "[Spectral Color Functions](#Spectral_Color_Functions)").
+* **As a _spectral curve_**, which gives the behavior of light across the electromagnetic spectrum (see "[Spectral Color Functions](#Spectral_Color_Functions)").
 Colors given as spectral curves, unlike colors in RGB or other color spaces, have the advantage that they are not specific to a lighting condition, whereas colors in a given color space assume a specific lighting, viewing, or printing condition.

 <a id=RGB_Color_Model></a>
 ## RGB Color Model